Dhanush-Karthik/GitIntroPlaybook/README.md

 ### Merge branches

-Consider you created a new branch from `master/main` branch called as `editing` where all your changes goes into.
+Consider you created a new branch from `master/main` branch called as `future-plans` where all your changes goes into.

-When you're ready to integrate your changes into the `main/master` branch, you can merge the changes from your `editing` branch back into the `main` branch.
+When you're ready to integrate your changes into the `main/master` branch, you can merge the changes from your `future-plans` branch back into the `main` branch.
 This combines the changes you made on the feature branch with the code on the main branch.
 The git merge command is used for this purpose:

-Make sure you commit the changes made to your `editing` branch using the command:
+Make sure you commit the changes made to your `future-plans` branch using the command:

 ```
 git checkout main
-git merge editing
+git merge future-plans
 ```

 After Merging your branch your repository looks like: